-- euros107...
-Comparisons are made in The American study, which was the methodological basis for the study in RS, discusses the effects on traffic safety during snowfall, up to 25% of accidents occur in areas without protective fences, compared to 11% in areas where these fences exist108.
-Discussions of this type are not given in the road study in RS. - in the Disaster Risk Assessment in RS109, it appears in the section Facilities and other infrastructure of special importance (critical infrastructure).
+- The average annual economic losses in the road maintenance sector in RS, ie unfavorable weather phenomena (snowfall and ice) amount to about 3 million euros111.
+Comparisons are made in The American study112, which was the methodological basis for the study in RS, discusses the effects on traffic safety during snowfall, up to 25% of accidents occur in areas without protective fences, compared to 11% in areas where these fences exist113.
+Discussions of this type are not given in the road study in RS. - in the Disaster Risk Assessment in RS114, it appears in the section Facilities and other infrastructure of special importance (critical infrastructure).
 In some scenarios (example of floods) it appears as part of the risk by economic activity (public transport) and other categories (eg damage to the bus station).
 For example, in the section Impact on protected values for SPNMP Kolubara-Obrenovac, 12.5 million dinars of damage is estimated in the domain of Public and other transport during the event (based on 2014), but it is not clear to what extent it reflects losses of carriers due to traffic disruptions. and to what extent the rehabilitation of infrastructure.
-It should also be borne in mind here that the transport activities themselves pose a risk (eg accidents in the transport of dangerous goods).
+It should also be borne in mind here that the transport activities themselves pose a risk (eg. accidents in the transport of dangerous goods).

-Taking into account the above, the existing methodology for disaster risk assessment110 needs to be supplemented in part with the assessment of traffic damages and losses in order to have a consistent approach.
+Taking into account the above, the existing methodology for disaster risk assessment115 needs to be supplemented in part with the assessment of traffic damages and losses in order to have a consistent approach.

-Starting from the list of studies given in Table 20, Annex 1 provides a more detailed overview of these studies, followed by a summary according to the following characteristics: methodology used and implementation challenges; inclusion of socio-economic indicators; level of analysis (whether they were done at the regional and city and municipality level); adaptation measures and monitoring.
+Starting from the list of studies given in Table 20, Annex 1 provides a more detailed overview of these studies, followed by a summary according to the following characteristics: the methodology used and implementation challenges; inclusion of socio-economic indicators; level of analysis (whether they were done at the regional and city and municipality level); adaptation measures and monitoring.
 These topics are then commented on in more detail in separate sub-chapters.

-A summary of the studies is given in Table 22, while in the following sub-chapters some aspects are commented in more detail.
+A summary of the studies is given in Table 22, while in the following sub-chapters some aspects are commented on in more detail.